Long-running West End shows start scheduling Sunday performances for post-Covid return

-It seems as though a variety of West End productions are set to move further towards Sunday performances for the short-term.
+A variety of West End productions are moving further towards Sunday performances for the short-term.

 From an examination of booking schedules, the likes of The Phantom of the Opera, Les Misérables, Tina – The Tina Turner Musical, Hamilton, and more have all filled up both weekend days.
 For the likes of Phantom or Hamilton, this is a departure to pre-Covid schedules.

 The move makes sense after a renegotiated West End agreement, created alongside Equity and voted through in October 2020, stipulated that "Sunday Pay" (usually given to creatives in shows being performed that day), was to be scrapped until spring 2022 at the earliest.